Ashley-omy/transport-tycoon-javafx-team-project/README.md

 ## Screenshots and Design Documents

-### UML Class Diagram
+### 1. UML Class Diagram

 ![Package Diagram](images/package_UML.png)
 ![Model Diagram](images/model_UML.png)
 ![View Diagram](images/view_UML.png)
 ![Controller Diagram](images/controller_UML.png)

-This UML diagram was created to make the relationships between classes and the responsibilities of methods clear at a glance.
+These UML diagrams were created to make the relationships between classes and the responsibilities of methods clear at a glance.
 It follows the MVC structure and was used to support smoother team collaboration.

-### Current UI
+### 2. Current UI

 ![Current UI](images/current_UI.png)

 This screenshot shows the current JavaFX user interface.
 The UI is still under development, but it demonstrates the basic layout and visual direction of the game.

-### CI/CD Pipeline
+### 3. CI/CD Pipeline

 ![CI Pipeline](images/pipeline.png)

 Used GitLab CI pipelines to support automated testing and collaborative development.

-### GitLab Team Development
+### 4. GitLab Team Development

 ![GitLab IssueBoard](images/issue_board.png)
 ![GitLab RepositoryGraph](images/repository_graph.png)